-TOKYO, July 19 (Reuters) - Japanese stocks struggled for traction on Wednesday, with buying in defensive stocks barely offsetting worries about the impact of a stronger yen as the U.S. dollar flounders.
+TOKYO, July 19 (Reuters) - Japanese stocks edged up in choppy trade on Wednesday, with buying in defensive stocks offsetting worries about the impact of a stronger yen as the U.S. dollar flounders.

-The Nikkei share average was up 0.1 percent to 20,012.12 by midmorning after dipping into negative territory.
+The Nikkei share average was up 0.1 percent to 20,020.86 after dipping into negative territory.

 U.S. Republican senators' effort to pass their own healthcare overhaul bill collapsed late on Tuesday, stoking doubts over the likelihood that Trump's growth-oriented economic agenda would come to fruition, sending the dollar lower.

-The firmer yen hit such cyclical stocks as automakers and banks as well as insurers.
+The firmer yen hit such cyclical stocks as automakers, while lower U.S. yields dragged down banks as well as insurers.

-Toyota Motor Corp shed 1.0 percent, Nissan Motor Co declined 1.2 percent, Mitsubishi UFJ Financial Group fell 0.6 percent and Dai-ichi Life Holdings tumbled 1.6 percent.
+Toyota Motor Corp shed 0.8 percent, Nissan Motor Co declined 1.2 percent, Mitsubishi UFJ Financial Group fell 0.5 percent and Dai-ichi Life Holdings dropped 1.0 percent.